Music of Brittany: Gwerzioù and sonioù (laments and ballads)

-Gwerzioù and sonioù are the two primary classifications of Breton unaccompanied folk song.
+Gwerzioù and sonioù are the two primary classifications of Breton unaccompanied folk songs.
 Vocals for both types are usually by a soloist.
 A gwerz is a lament characterized by a gloomy tone and subject matter.
 A Gwerz typically describes tragic events such as murders, deaths, wars, forced emigration or lost love.

 Performers in this field include Jean Le Meut from Vannes, whose songs are mostly of the sonioù variety, and are typically pastoral songs concerning love and marriage.
-More contemporary singers include Iffig Troadeg, who focuses on lyrically shocking gwerzioù, Patrick Marie, Marthe Vassalo, Klervi Rivière, Mathieu Hamon, Annie Ebrel, Erik Marchand and Denez Prigent.
+More contemporary singers include Iffig Troadeg, who focuses on lyrically shocking gwerzioù, Patrick Marie, Marthe Vassalo, Klervi Rivière, Mathieu Hamon, Annie Ebrel, Érik Marchand and Denez Prigent.